 Warm olive oil in a 6-quart pan.
 Add onions and sauté for 5 minutes on medium heat until translucent.

-Add peppers and garlic and sauté for 10 minutes on medium-low heat until soft.
+Add peppers and garlic and sauté for 10 minutes, covered, on medium-low heat until soft.
+Stir about every 5 minutes.
 Do not brown peppers.

 Add tomatoes, salt, and pepper, cover and sauté for 5 minutes on medium-low, stirring occasionally.
 Stir in herbs.
 Cover, cut off heat and let sit for about an hour to finish cooking.
 Stir in the honey, lemon, and yogurt.
+Add more salt to taste.
+I like to add ¼ teaspoon at a time until that moment when the salt brings out the best in all the flavors.
 Francesco is the one who encouraged me to add the lemon, honey, mint, and yogurt.
 He was spot on.
 They boosted the depth of flavor wonderfully.
-Now I have a new recipe to pass on!

 P.S.
 It gets better every day!